 Review of YHA in Wanaka

 Being an avid traveler, I usually search for budgeted travels.
 I also like to stay at hostels as I can meet like minded solo travelers and many of them become friends.
-I stayed at Youth Hostels Association (YHA) and I must say YHA is the place to be in Wanaka.
+I stayed at Youth Hostels Association (YHA) Wanaka and I must say YHA is the place to be in Wanaka.
 The hostel was very close to the town centre and there were many restaurants and cafes close to the hostel.

-Things to do in Wanaka
+What to do in Wanaka?

 Even though Wanaka is famous for its most photographed tree, the town has so much to offer.
 I stayed in the town just for one day and I did manage to see all the below listed things.